 We have a staff of chaperones and a Youth Executive Board that provide supervision at every event.

-If you are interested in becoming a Youth Council member, you can register with our Registration Form (PDF) or through Volunteer Matrix.
-If you are having any trouble please contact us via email.
+If you are interested in becoming a Youth Council member, you can register through Volunteer Matrix.
+If you are having any trouble please email firstname.lastname@example.org.